Electra Bicycle Company: New geometry

-The crank forward design was noted mitigating a new cyclists' fear of falling off the bike.
+The crank forward design was noted for mitigating a new cyclist's fear of falling off the bike.
 "The bike had to be easy to ride and put a smile on your face," Bänziger says.

 The company partnered with fashion design firm Petro Zillia to produce a high-end fashion bike with a strong graphic quality.
 The bike was featured widely in the fashion press, and Petro Zillia's chief designer Nony Tochterman gained coverage by riding the Electra up the runway at a fashion show.